 What little we hear of grandfather Alannon's marriage to Jerin's grandmothers seems to have been happy.
 It started with a kidnapping, but Alannon's wives did everything in their power to give him a happy life and he apparently found the situation quite acceptable.

 Trapped on Draconica: Gothon and Sophia seemed happy together before she got sick.
-Subverted.
-He hated her for never providing him with an heir, struck her during a fight, and deluded himself into thinking they were happy while devoting the rest of his life to saving her from an illness he cooked up yet genuinely believes.
-Sophia's ghost appears as he dies, kisses him, and they depart to the afterlife truly happy.
+In truth, he hated her for never providing him with an heir, struck her during a fight, and deluded himself into thinking they were happy while devoting the rest of his life to saving her from an illness he cooked up yet genuinely believes.
+Then Sophia's ghost appears as he dies, kisses him, and they depart to the afterlife truly happy.

 In Courtship Rite, the maran-Kaiel are a happily married fivesome, looking to add a sixth to make their marriage perfect.
 They admit that the odds were against them—Noe was a spoiled brat when she married the brothers, and Teenae was simply too immature and got married for all the wrong reasons, but once they figured out their best roles in the marriage, the whole thing ended up working out beautifully.